auralia/nationstates-nation-manager/README.md

 ## Downloads ##

-Source code downloads are available from [the project's GitHub page](https://github.com/auralia/nationstates-puppet-manager).
+Source code and binary downloads are available from [the project's GitHub page](https://github.com/auralia/nationstates-puppet-manager).

-Binary downloads of the latest version (0.2) are available from the [author's website](http://www.auralia.me).

-## Changelog ##
-* Version 0.2:
-    * Redesigned user interface
-    * Status functionality
-    * Restore functionality
-* Version 0.1:
-	* Initial public release

 ## Copyright and License ##
 Copyright (C) 2013 Auralia.